trust-rust/rust-ownership/TUTORIAL.md

 One of the distinguishing features of Rust is memory safety at performance levels near the C language.
 ## A. Memory Safety
 For the uninitiated, memory safety refers to a class of bugs that your program is protected from at runtime.
 These bugs include some well known issues such as buffer overflows, use after free, and dangling pointers.
 Normally, memory safety is achieved by means of garbage collection or GC.
 A full discussion about GC is out of scope here, but GC can cause other issues (raise your hand if you ever hooked up to a memory starved JVM to watch the GC thrash).
-Rust on the other hand achieves memory safety through the concept of ownership where memory safety checks happen at compile time.
+Rust, on the other hand, achieves memory safety through the concept of ownership where memory safety checks happen at compile time.
 Completing the checks at compile time means there is no runtime impact on performance.

 ## B. Ownership
 So what is ownership?
-First the ownership rules:
+First, the ownership rules:

 1. Each value in Rust has a variable that's called its owner.
 2. There can only be one owner at a time.
 3. When the owner goes out of scope, the value will be dropped.

 That's it.
-Now, we will grab some code and dive into some examples to illustrate in a more concerete manner what ownership is.
+Now, we will grab some code and dive into some examples to illustrate in a more concrete manner what ownership is.

 # 4. The Code
 These examples loosely follow the examples documented in the [Rust book](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html).
-I hightly recommend taking some time to peruse the entire book, it's very good.
+I highly recommend taking some time to peruse the entire book, it's very good.
 I've added some additional examples and context where I've run into ownership conundrums in the past.

 The code for the examples in this post is hosted at https://github.com/trust-rust/rust-ownership.git.